CJOY: History

 Wally Slatter, co-founder of CJOY, died on June 2, 1995.
 Partner Fred Metcalf died in February 1996.
 They were also the founders of the first cable TV system in Canada called 'Neighborhood TV' in Guelph (1952).
-Fred's interests moved into the growing cable TV market expanding to twenty cable operations which he sold to Maclean Hunter Ltd. in 1967.
+Metcalf's interests moved into the growing cable TV market expanding to twenty cable operations which he sold to Maclean Hunter Ltd. in 1967.
 He was president of that company between 1977 and 1984.

 Well-known broadcasting alumni of CJOY include Norm Jary, former Mayor of Guelph and broadcaster for the New York Rangers, Gordie Tapp, Lloyd Robertson, Al Shaver, Bob Bratina, and Bob McAdorey.

-Bratina was on the air March 23, 1965 when the huge black-out occurred in North-Eastern North America.
-The station interrupted programming to provide emergency information, but the station manager insisted the commercials for the regular Italian Language program run as scheduled during the emergency broadcast.
+Bratina was on the air November 9, 1965 when the huge black-out occurred in North-Eastern North America.
+The station interrupted programming to provide emergency information, but the station manager insisted the commercials for the regular Italian language program run as scheduled during the emergency broadcast.

 The current owner is Corus Entertainment, who purchased the stations in 1999 from Power Broadcasting.
 The CRTC approved the deal on March 24, 2000.
 CJOY underwent major studio renovations in the fall of 2006 and the studios are completely digital.
-(AES 44.1 standard) The studio to transmitter radio link and processing was replaced with a digital system in early 2009, leaving only the exciter and transmitter as analog.
+(AES 44.1 standard) The studio-to-transmitter radio link and processing was replaced with a digital system in early 2009, leaving only the exciter and transmitter as analog.

 From the very start of the station, CJOY has been a vital part of the community.
-It provides live coverage of charity fundraisers, and 'on the spot' reporting of breaking news, weather, and sports.
+It provides live coverage of charity fundraisers, and on-the-spot reporting of breaking news, weather, and sports.
 The station also sends out its CJOY Jeep Compass to do on-site, on-air live event coverage.